Graffiti Vandalism epidemic in Europe: why tagging is killing our cities

 Europe has shaped the very language of global architecture.
 And what do we see now?
 The same streets that once inspired architects and visionaries are increasingly marred by vandalism.
 Graffiti sprawls across historic facades, public spaces fall into neglect, and the visual harmony (that once distinguished European cities) is being eroded.
 The architectural legacy that stood as a testament to human ingenuity and artistic ambition is being defaced.

-Let us turn to the definition of vandalism.
-According to the Oxford English Dictionary, vandalism is defined as: “The deliberate destruction of or damage to public or private property.”
+According to the Oxford English Dictionary, vandalism is “the deliberate destruction of or damage to public or private property.”
+Tagging fits this definition perfectly, with up to 76% of streets in some European cities affected, transforming historic centers into neglected spaces.

 Tagging is neither art, nor a type of self expression.
 It is vandalism.